Beventar/WoolHUD/readme.md

 </a>

 # Credits
-Thank you to:
+Thanks to:
-- folks from HUDS.tf Discord server - for general help with the HUD
+- folks from HUDS.tf Discord server - for general help
 - Whisker - for some elements from budhud
 - CriticalFlaw - for some elements from FlawHUD
+- Antwan - for an element from AntsHUD
+- Hypnotize - for the default HUD files and updating YaHUD OLD
+- JarateKing - for the TF2 HUD files reference
+- Griever
+- Woolen - for creating his HUD